6 5 3

 Let’s take a closer look at different foods and learn their effect on the body.

-Whether cooked, raw or roasted, vegetables add color, flavor, and texture to any meal.
+Whether cooked, raw or roasted, vegetables add colour, flavour, and texture to any meal.
 There is a wide range of tasty, low-carb veggies.

 Why not try mushrooms, eggplant, onions, tomatoes, brussels sprouts, or zucchini.